github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Each layer of the stratification is *populated* in order.
 To populate a layer, each predicate in the layer is repeatedly populated until the store stops changing.
 The way that a predicate is populated is as follows:

 -  To populate a predicate that has a formula as a body, find all named tuples with the variables of the predicate's arguments that match the body formula and the types of the variables.
 If the predicate has a result, then the matching named tuples should additionally have a value for ``result`` that is in the result type of the predicate.
-If the predicate is a member predicate, then the tuples should additionally have a value for ``this`` that is of the type assigned to ``this`` by the typing environment.
-For each such tuple, convert the named tuple to an ordered tuple by sequencing the values of the tuple, starting with ``this`` if present, followed by the predicate's arguments, followed by ``result`` if present.
-Add each such converted tuple to the predicate in the store.
+   If the predicate is a member predicate of a class ``C`` and not a characteristic predicate, then the tuples should additionally have a value for ``this`` and fields that match some tuple in ``C.class``.
+   If the predicate is a characteristic predicate of a class ``C``, then the tuples should additionally have a value for ``this`` and fields that match some tuple in ``C.extends`` and each declared field ``f`` with type ``B`` the value of ``f`` is a member of ``B.class``.
+   For each such tuple remove any components that have the same name as a field on the declaring type and add it to the predicate in the store.

 -  To populate an abstract predicate, do nothing.

 -  The population of predicates with a higher-order body is left only partially specified.
 A number of tuples are added to the given predicate in the store.
 The tuples that are added must be fully determined by the QL program and by the state of the store.

--  To populate the type ``C.extends`` for a class ``C``, identify each value ``v`` that has the following properties: It is in all non-class base types of ``C``, and for each class base type ``B`` of ``C`` it is in ``B.B``.
-For each such ``v``, add ``(v)`` to ``C.extends``.
+-  To populate the type ``C.extends`` for a class ``C``, identify each named tuple that has the following properties:
+     - The value of ``this`` is in all non-class base types of ``C``.
+     - For each class base type ``B`` of ``C`` the projection of the tuple onto fields the public fields of ``B`` is the projection of a tuple in ``B.B`` onto the public fields of ``B``.
+   For each such tuple add it to ``C.extends``.

 -  To populate the type ``C.C`` for a class ``C``, if ``C`` has a characteristic predicate, then add all tuples from that predicate to the store.
-Otherwise add each tuple in ``C.extends`` into the store.
+   Otherwise add all tuples into the store that it satisfy ``C.extends`` and for each declared field ``f`` with type ``B`` the value of ``f`` is a member of ``B.class``

 -  To populate the type ``C.class`` for a non-abstract class type ``C``, add each tuple in ``C.C`` to ``C.class``.

--  To populate the type ``C.class`` for an abstract class type ``C``, for each class ``D`` that has ``C`` as a base type add all tuples in ``D.class`` to ``C.class``.
+-  To populate the type ``C.class`` for an abstract class type ``C``, identify each named tuple that has the following properties:

--  To populate a select clause, find all named tuples with the variables declared in the ``from`` clause that match the formula given in the ``where`` clause, if there is one.
-For each named tuple, convert it to a set of ordered tuples where each element of the ordered tuple is, in the context of the named tuple, a value of one of the corresponding select expressions.
-Collect all ordered tuples that can be produced from all of the restricted named tuples in this way.
-Add each such converted tuple to the select clause in the store.
+     - It is a member of ``C.C``
+     - For each class ``D`` that has ``C`` as a base type then the projection of the tuple to the public ``D.class``.

 Query evaluation
 ~~~~~~~~~~~~~~~~

 A query is evaluated as follows:

 #.
-Identify all named tuples in the predicate targeted by the query.
+Identify all facts about query predicates.
 #.
-Sequence the ordered tuples lexicographically.
+If there is a select clause then find all named tuples with the variables declared in the ``from`` clause that match the formula given in the ``where`` clause, if there is one.
+For each named tuple, convert it to a set of ordered tuples where each element of the ordered tuple is, in the context of the named tuple, a value of one of the corresponding select expressions.
+Then sequence the ordered tuples lexicographically.
 The first elements of the lexicographic order are the tuple elements specified by the ordering directives of the predicate targeted by the query, if it has any.
 Each such element is ordered either ascending (``asc``) or descending (``desc``) as specified by the ordering directive, or ascending if the ordering directive does not specify.
 This lexicographic order is only a partial order, if there are fewer ordering directives than elements of the tuples.
 An implementation may produce any sequence of the ordered tuples that satisfies this partial order.
+#.
+The result is the facts from the query predicates plus the list of ordered tuples from the select clause if it exists.

 Summary of syntax
 -----------------